HOME | BIOGRAPHY | REVIEWS | PHOTOS | AUDIO | PROGRAMMES | CD's | LINKS | CONTACT

 Eva Meier

-The artist has thrilled audiences in numerous countries outside her native Germany, including Spain, Italy, USA, Japan, Lebanon, Turkey, Greece, North Africa, and in particular Britain where she has performed at the Linbury Studio of the Royal Opera House in the context of the Covent Garden Festivals of 1998, 2000 and 2001 and at the Purcell Room for the Jewish Music Festivals of 2001 and 2002 as well as at the Mayfair, Edinburgh, Arundel and Dublin Festivals.
-Other venues were the Circulo de Bellas Artes, Madrid and Salamanca, the European Cultural City 2002.
-More recently she has performed in New York at New Gallery and the German House, at the Jüdische Festwochen in Frankfurt, the Kurt Weill Festival in Dessau, the Oxford Lieder Festival and the Adelaide Cabaret Festival.
+The artist has thrilled audiences at home and in numerous countries outside her native Germany, including Spain, Italy, USA, Japan, Lebanon, Turkey, Greece, North Africa, and in particular Great Britain where she performed at the Linbury Studio of the Royal Opera House as part of the Covent Garden Festivals in 1998, 2000 and 2001, at the Purcell Room for the Jewish Music Festivals in 2001 and 2002 as well as the London Jewish Cultural Centre in 2004 and 2006.
+Further invitations have included the Mayfair, Edinburgh, Arundel and Dublin Festivals, the Oxford Lieder Festival, the Circulo de Bellas Artes, Madrid, the New Gallery and the German House in New York City, the Jüdische Festwochen in Frankfurt am Main and the Kurt Weill Festival in Dessau.

-Eva Meier is frequently featured by both radio and television, including broadcasts by the BBC, NHK Tokyo an all major German radio stations and in 2006 for RTHK Radio 4 Hong Kong”.
+Eva Meier has been featured in both radio and television programmes numerous times including broadcasts by all major German radio stations, the BBC, NHK Tokyo, RTHK Radio 4 Hong Kong and CCTV in Beijing.

 As a soloist he has given the world premieres of piano concertos by Ronan Guilfoyle (with the RTE Concert Orchestra) and Don Ray (with the Sinfonia Bulgarica in Sofia).
 He has also performed Strawinsky's concerto for piano and wind with the National Syphony Orchestra of Ireland and further concertos by Chopin, Grieg and Litlolff with the RTECO.
 In addition he performs a large range of solo and chamber music from the Baroque period to contemporary works.
 He has composed extensively for the theatre, such as for the Royal Shakespeare Company, the Royal National Theatre, and The Abbey Theatre Dublin.